 The Old Town depends on water for its existence.
 The main water source for the town is the Black Dragon Pool.
 It splits into many canals which can be reached by every street in the town.
 Almost 350 bridges are scattered around the town and willow trees grow everywhere due to the abundance of water - that’s why it is sometimes also called the "Oriental Venice".

-The center of the Old Town and its cultural focal point is Square Street.
+The center of the Old Town and it is cultural focal point is Square Street.
 The town's four main streets radiate from it in the four cardinal directions.
 Countless lanes and alleyways extend in all directions.
 The streets are paved with the local Bluestone.
-They have been polished by centuries of feet and hooves, but still look like they were recently laid.
-Late at night a sluice gate in the center of the town is opened and water rushes down the streets washing the streets in the town clean.
+They have been polished by centuries of feet and hooves, but still, look like they were recently laid.
+Late at night, a sluice gate in the center of the town is opened and water rushes down the streets washing the streets in the town clean.

 Jade Dragon Snow Mountain has become a famous scenic spot for mountaineering, skiing, sightseeing, and scientific research.
 It is an area rich in tradition, history, and natural beauty.

 In 15 temples ten kilometers northwest of Old Town are stored the Lijiang Mural.
 Originally the mural consisted of over 200 pieces, but after hundreds of years, only 55 are left in good condition.
 This famous fresco was created in the Ming (1368-1644) and Qing (1644-1911) Dynasties.
 The frescos are located in Baisha, Dayan, Shuhe, Yangxi, and Xuesong villages.
 The most famous frescos are known as Baisha Mural of the Dbaoji (Great Treasure) Palace and the Colored Glaze Temple in the town of Baisha.
 During the Ming and Qing Dynasties, the Lijiang area was witnessing rapid economic and religious development; the Lijiang Mural was a representation of this progress.